-- However, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more calendar days if your request is for a medical item or service.
+- However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-If the extra days are because we need more information, we will tell you what information we need and why the delay is in your best interest.
-We will make a decision as quickly as we can when we receive the necessary information, but no later than 14 days from the day we asked for more information.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint."
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint".
 We will give you an answer to your complaint as soon as we make the decision.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
-See Section 10 of this chapter for information on complaints.)
+See Section 11 of this chapter for information on complaints.)

-For Fast Coverage decisions we use an expedited timeframe
+For fast coverage decisions we use an expedited timeframe